-LL §33A - Danish tax when working abroad
+Danish tax when working abroad - Opportunity for tax exemption

 Overview

 Are you aware that Denmark has introduced internal tax relief rules that allow you to save taxes when you work abroad?
-Using LL §33A, you can get full or half tax relief if you meet the conditions.
-Read here and see if you meet the conditions!
+Using LL §33A, you can get full or half-tax relief if you meet the conditions.
+Read here and find out if you meet the conditions!

 Date 26/08 2022

-Persons with available residence in Denmark who work abroad must, as a rule, pay Danish tax on their wages, and thus the foreign income must be included in the tax information form.
+Persons with an available residence in Denmark who work abroad must, as a rule, pay Danish tax on their wages.
+Thus, the foreign income must be included on the tax return.
 Danish income taxation is based on the principle of global income.
-This means that persons who are fully taxable in this country are liable to tax on their total income, whether it comes from Denmark or from abroad.
+This means that a person, who is fully taxable to this country, is liable to pay tax on their total income; whether it comes from Denmark or from abroad.

-In order to avoid being taxed in more than one country, Denmark has introduced internal tax relief rules and concluded double taxation agreements with different working countries.
+In order to avoid being taxed in more than one country, Denmark has introduced internal tax relief rules and concluded double taxation agreements with many countries.

 The internal leniency rules are set out in the Equation Act (LL) §33 and LL §33A:

-• LL §33 entitles the right to Credit relief, meaning that Denmark must provide relief for the tax paid on wage income in the other country.
-A reduction with tax paid abroad provides no overall tax saving, but must be understood as a rule that distributes the tax between two countries.
+• LL §33 gives the right to credit relief, which means that Denmark must provide relief for the tax paid on earned income in the other country.
+A reduction with tax paid abroad does not provide overall tax savings, but should be understood as a rule that distributes the tax between two countries.

-• LL §33A gives the right to Exemption relief, which means that Denmark must grant relief for that part of the total calculated Danish tax that falls proportionally on foreign income.
-In other words, foreign income is not actually taxed in Denmark, although the rule may result in higher taxes on other income.
+• LL §33A gives the right to exemption relief, which means that Denmark must grant relief for the part of the total calculated Danish tax, that proportionally falls on the foreign income.
+In other words, the foreign income is not actually taxed in Denmark although the rule may result in higher tax on other income.

 In order to use LL §33A, there are some conditions that must be met.

-• The person must reside outside Denmark, the Faroe Islands and Greenland for at least six months
+• The person must reside outside of Denmark, the Faroe Islands and Greenland for at least six months.

 • During the stay in Denmark, no work is allowed, except for any necessary work, such as reporting.
 These days count towards the 42-day rule.

-• Wage income must be obtained by personal work in service conditions
+• Wage income must be obtained by work in an official capacity.

-The rules are strict and in some cases can be more complicated than just meeting the conditions.
+The rules are strict.
+In addition, in some cases they can be more complicated than just meeting the conditions.

-If you work for a country that, like Denmark, has entered into a double taxation agreement (DBO), it is important to examine who has the right to tax wages.
-If the DBO grants Denmark the right to tax income from wages, you cannot get full tax relief, but instead be subject to the rules on half relief.
+If you work for a country, like Denmark, that has entered into a double taxation agreement (DBO), it is important to examine who has the right to tax wages.
+If the DBO grants Denmark the right to tax income from wages, you cannot get full tax relief.
+Instead, you will be subject to the rules of half-relief.

 Service for the Danish State or other public authority abroad

-If you serve the Danish state or other public authority abroad, you cannot receive full relief, but instead be subject to the rules of half tax relief or no tax relief, depending on the tax exemption in the determination of wages, the payment of tax-free travel allowance or whether it is a system export.
+If you serve the Danish state or another public authority abroad, you cannot receive full relief.
+Instead, you will be subject to the rules of half tax relief or no tax relief.
+This depends on the tax exemption in the determination of your salary, the payment of tax-free travel allowance or whether it is a system export.

 Documentation requirements

 The Danish tax authorities have strict requirements for documentation when using LL §33A.
-In particular, it deals with documentation of the 42-day rule, the 6-month rule and your employment relationship.
+This is particularly evident with documentation of the 42-day rule, the 6-month rule and your employment relationship.
+Documentation required includes:

 • Employment contract